microsoft/aici/controllers/derivre/README.md

 [Derivative Based Extended Regular Expression Matching Supporting Intersection, Complement and Lookarounds](https://arxiv.org/pdf/2309.14401) and the [sbre](https://github.com/ieviev/sbre/) implementation of it.

+## Performance

+We do not use rustc-hash, but the standard HashMap to limit possibility of DoS.

 ## TODO

 - [ ] look-aheads, locations